Sakti3

-Sakti3 is a solid-state battery company based in Ann Arbor, Michigan owned by Dyson.
+Sakti3 was a solid-state battery company based in Ann Arbor, Michigan purchased by Dyson in the expectation that it would help with their planned electric car battery, but Dyson subsequently determined that it had no useful patents or technology.

 History

 Sakti3 was co-founded in 2007 by Dr. Ann Marie Sastry, Dr. Chia-Wei Wang and Dr. Fabio Albano, as a spin-out from University of Michigan in Ann Arbor, Michigan.
 The founders have been regarded as globally influential battery technology innovators.
 Publications by Sastry and her collaborators have been cited over 6,400 times.
 She and her two former students Dr. Chi-Wei Wang and Dr. Fabio Albano formed the company, hence the number "3" in the name; most have remained at the firm, according to a recently granted patent.
 Work by this group, including Dr. Chia-Wei Wang, Dr. Fabio Albano, Dr. Yen-Hung Chen, Dr. Xiangchun Zhang, Dr. Myoungdo Chung, and Dr. HyonCheol Kim, has been cited extensively (collectively over 4,100 times).

 As reported in Scientific American, Sakti3 claimed to achieve 1143 Wh/L in volumetric energy density in its prototype solid-state lithium battery cells in 2014.

 In 2015, Sakti3 was invited to the first ever White House Demo Day by President Barack Obama to showcase its innovations.

 In 2015, Sakti3 was acquired by Dyson Ltd. Dyson stated that it was "committed to investing £1B in battery technology over the coming years, and Sakti3 is an essential and exciting part of that program."
 Dyson later wrote off much of its investment in Sakti3, indicating that it could no longer be valued at the $93 million price that Dyson had paid.
 Dyson eventually also cancelled its plans to develop an electric vehicle.
 They initially paid $15m for an undisclosed stake, this being Dyson's first outside investment.
 Later in the year, Dyson paid another $90m for the rest of Sakti3.
 Other investors had included Beringea, General Motors, Khosla Ventures and Itochu.